alexwlchan/alexwlchan.net/src/_drafts/picture-plugin.md

 That still works (including the uppercase HTML tags), but there’s a lot more we can do now.

 Building this plugin has been one of the more complex bits of front-end web development I've done for this site.
+Creating the various images with ImageMagick was fairly straightforward, but setting up the `srcset` and `sizes` attributes so browsers would pick the right image was much harder.
+I think it behaves correctly now, and adding images to new posts is pretty seamless – but it took a while to get there.

+This was a great way for me to learn how images work in the modern web, but it's hard to recommend my "write it from scratch" approach.
+There are lots of existing libraries and tools that make it easy for you to use images on your website, without all the work I had to do first.

+I'm the only person who works on this website, and I'm doing it for fun.
+I can make very different choices than if I was working on a commercial site developed by a large team.
+I enjoyed writing this plugin, and I'm pleased with my snazzy new images, and for me that's all that matters.